 Lead and Copper Rule

-The purpose of the Lead and Copper Rule (LCR) is to protect public health by minimizing lead and copper levels in drinking water, primarily by reducing corrosivitiy.
+The purpose of the Lead and Copper Rule (LCR) is to protect public health by minimizing lead and copper levels in drinking water, primarily by reducing corrosivity.
 Lead and copper enter drinking water mainly from corrosion of lead and copper containing plumbing materials.
-The rule establishes an action level (AL) of 0.015 milligrams per liter (mg/L) for lead and 1.3 mg/L for copper based on 90th percentile level of tap water samples.
+The rule establishes an action level (AL) of 0.015 milligrams per liter (mg/L) for lead and 1.3 mg/L for copper based on a 90th percentile level of tap water samples.
 An action level exceedance is not a violation but triggers other requirements to minimize exposure to lead and copper in drinking water, that include water quality parameter monitoring, corrosion control treatment, source water monitoring/treatment, public education, and lead service line replacement.
 All community water supplies and nontransient noncommunity water supplies are subject to the LCR requirements.

 For more information on the Lead and Copper Rule, including the final rules and the Quick Reference Guide visit the Web site of the U.S. EPA at http://water.epa.gov/lawsregs/rulesregs/sdwa/lcr/index.cfm.

-- Sampling Instructions in Word and in Adobe Acrobat.
 Samples are collected by the resident after the water has sat undisturbed for at least six hours.
 This is usually first thing in the morning or after returning from work.
 Water supplies need to provide very clear instructions to residents so samples are taken correctly.
 Supplies may use these instructions.

 Lead and Copper Report and Consumer Notice of Lead and Copper Results Certificate in Word or PDF.

 (1) Lead and Copper Reporting (pages 1 and 2): Report lead and copper sampling information to the DEQ within 10 days of the end of the monitoring period.